fireship-io/fireship.io/hugo/content/lessons/angularfire-google-oauth/index.md

 ## Step 6: Backend Security Rules

 It is essential that only the *owner* of a user document can modify its data.
-We cannot just rely our frontend code to provide this security, so let's setup [Firestore rules](/snippets/firestore-rules-recipes/).
+We cannot just rely on our frontend code to provide this security, so let's setup [Firestore rules](/snippets/firestore-rules-recipes/).
 I prefer to create a reusable function to determine document ownership because you are likely to need this logic in multiple rules.

 {{< file "firebase" "firestore rules" >}}